-With an increasing number of questions related to how to either use our Encoder or Loader software within a Docker container, we thought it would be a good idea to consolidate a number of solutions from our help desk to setting-up Docker containers for them.
+With an increasing number of questions related to how to either use our Encoder CI Edition or Loader software within a Docker container, we thought it would be a good idea to consolidate a number of solutions from our help desk to setting-up Docker containers for them.
 We will also update this article as and when further tips come to light.

 docker.io/wordpress image with no additional tuning or configuration to the Docker environment apart from our usual updating of the php.ini file that includes reference to the loader via the

 Using A Container Based On Alpine?

-While we have resolved all known issues with using the Loader within an Alpine Linux container, the Encoder is still experiencing issues due to Alpine not using glibc.
+While we have resolved all known issues with using the Loader within an Alpine Linux container (tested and confirmed working ionCube Loader 10.3.6 and Alpine 3.9), the Encoder is still experiencing issues due to Alpine not using glibc.